Glass art: Museums

 Historical collections of glass art can be found in general museums.
 Modern works of glass art can be seen in dedicated glass museums and museums of contemporary art.
-These include the Chrysler Museum in Norfolk, Virginia, the Museum of Glass in Tacoma, the Metropolitan Museum of Art, the Toledo Museum of Art, and Corning Museum of Glass, in Corning, NY, which houses the world's largest collection of glass art and history, with more than 45,000 objects in its collection.
+These include the Chrysler Museum of Art in Norfolk, Virginia, the Museum of Glass in Tacoma, the Metropolitan Museum of Art, the Toledo Museum of Art, and Corning Museum of Glass, in Corning, NY, which houses the world's largest collection of glass art and history, with more than 45,000 objects in its collection.
 The Museum of Fine Arts in Boston features a 42.5 ft tall glass sculpture, Lime Green Icicle Tower, by Dale Chihuly.
 In February 2000 the Smith Museum of Stained Glass Windows, located in Chicago's Navy Pier, opened as the first museum in America dedicated solely to stained glass windows.
 The museum features works by Louis Comfort Tiffany and John Lafarge, and is open daily free to the public.
 The UK's National Glass Centre is located in the city of Sunderland, Tyne and Wear.